Important Arizona Divorce Information

 Contact a Phoenix Divorce Attorney Today

 Divorce cases can be extremely emotional, and factually and legally complex.
 The last thing you need is a divorce attorney that unnecessarily complicates your divorce case, or throws fuel on the fire without your knowledge or permission.
-At Bishop Law Offices, P.C., our team puts their egos aside and represents you based upon your best interests.
+At Bishop, Del Vecchio & Beeks Law Office, P.C., our team puts their egos aside and represents you based upon your best interests.
 You will be involved in all aspects of the proceedings.
 Our attorneys will ensure that you make all-important final decisions regarding your divorce proceedings after being informed of your rights and chances of success.
 We make sure you understand the “why’s” and “how’s” of your case.

 To view some of our Firm’s badges and top credentials click here.

 As we have stated throughout our website, we highly recommend that you at least consult with an attorney.
 A little bit of preventive medicine may save you a lot of money, heartache, and headaches.
-In many cases, Bishop Law Offices, P.C. provides consult services without the necessity of formally retaining the firm and without having to pay a deposit or retainer fee.
+In many cases, Bishop, Del Vecchio & Beeks Law Office, P.C. provides consult services without the necessity of formally retaining the firm and without having to pay a deposit or retainer fee.